V1EngineeringInc/V1EngineeringInc-Docs/docs/lowrider/index.md

 ## Flat Parts

-#### Strut Plates
+### Strut Plates

 You can assemble the machine using the printed temp strut plates and then use the machine to cut its own strut plates.
 You will need a rigid material 6.35mm (1/4") or thinner.
 MDF or hardboard is a great easy to find option, plastics or metals are a premium option.
 Jamie, Vector76, made this easy to use site so you can have any size plates you can dream of.
 His site has all sorts of other helpful things linked on other Docs pages.

 [Vector76 Strut Generator](https://vector76.github.io/Web_OpenSCAD_Customizer/strut_plate.html){:target="_blank"}.

-The strut length comes from the calculator, but it will cut slightly smaller (0.5mm) by design.The Wings are referring to the parts that make the plate nearly touch the rails to fill in the gaps.
+The strut length comes from the calculator, but it will cut slightly smaller (0.5mm) by design.
+The Wings are referring to the parts that make the plate nearly touch the rails to fill in the gaps.
+A full sheet build normally has 7 braces.

 ![!LR4 strut plate Picture](../img/lr4/strut.png){: loading=lazy width="600"}

-#### XZ Plates
+### XZ Plates

 The Metal XZ plates can be purchased in the [V1E.com shop](https://www.v1e.com/products/lowrider-4-aluminium-xz-plates), or you can find the DXF to cut your own with the printed parts files linked above.
 Aluminum or steel 1/4" (6.35mm) thick material is suggested to work well with the hardware as is.
 If you want to use thicker or thinner material you will need to adjust the 16 M3x10mm screws to compensate.
-There is currently no printed option this time.
+There is currently no printed option for these two parts.

-### Specialty Parts
+## Specialty Parts

 You can buy most of the specialty parts and hardware here, [V1 Shop](https://www.v1e.com/products/lowrider-v4-hardware-kit){:target="_blank"}